 - Tools we use: Sketch, Affinity Designer/Photo, InVision, Principle or Flinto, Pixate, Origami or Form, After Effects or Apple Motion.

-[The Brilliant Move app design by Yalantis.
+[The Brilliant Move app by Yalantis.
 Read the case study here.]

 How much does it cost to design an app?

-If your iOS or Android app doesn’t require complicated solutions like animations, its design will take less time and therefore, less money.
+If your iOS or Android app doesn’t require complicated solutions like animations, it will require less time and therefore, less money.
 But the main factor that influences app design pricing is geography.
 So, how much does it cost to design an app across the map?

 1. App design cost by country: